-- 4.7.14 A number of projects to enhance the environment and attractiveness of Eastleigh town centre as included in the 'Eastleigh Town Centre Vision' have also been completed, such as the Eastleigh Railway Station Forecourt Improvements completed in May 2015.
-The Council will continue to take a proactive approach on the regeneration of its centres and these will be reported on as appropriate over future monitoring years. - 4.7.15 Furthermore, Eastleigh Borough Council published an update of the Retail & Leisure Needs Assessment in 2017, which provides a quantitative and qualitative assessment of the future need for retail and commercial leisure floorspace in the Borough and is a key aspect of the supporting evidence base for the submitted Local Plan (2016-2036).
-The RLNA concludes that the majority of the forecasted need for additional capacity for new retail floorspace and leisure is evident towards the end of the plan period (between 2032 and 2036) and this forecasted capacity over the long term should be directed to Eastleigh Town Centre and the Borough's District Centres first, in accordance with both the NPPF and emerging local plan policy objectives. - 4.7.16 In order to adapt to a rapidly changing retail environment with online shopping continuing to increase and to ensure that the Borough's town and district centres remain attractive destinations, the Council is proposing greater flexibility with its retail policies in the submitted Local Plan (2016-2036).
+- 4.7.15 A number of projects to enhance the environment and attractiveness of Eastleigh town centre as included in the 'Eastleigh Town Centre Vision' have also been completed, such as the Eastleigh Railway Station Forecourt Improvements completed in May 2015.
+The Council will continue to take a proactive approach on the regeneration of its centres and these will be reported on as appropriate over future monitoring years.
+For example, the Council purchased the former Post Office building in Eastleigh town centre in December 2018 and is working on a scheme with a view to submitting a future planning application for this site. - 4.7.16 Furthermore, Eastleigh Borough Council published an update of the Retail & Leisure Needs Assessment in 2017, which provides a quantitative and qualitative assessment of the future need for retail and commercial leisure floorspace in the Borough and is a key aspect of the supporting evidence base for the submitted Local Plan (2016-2036).
+The RLNA concludes that the majority of the forecasted need for additional capacity for new retail floorspace and leisure is evident towards the end of the plan period (between 2032 and 2036) and this forecasted capacity over the long term should be directed to Eastleigh Town Centre and the Borough's District Centres first, in accordance with both the NPPF and emerging local plan policy objectives.
+Further to the publication of the Retail and Leisure Needs Assessment in 2017, it was agreed that the identified retail needs should be reduced in order to reflect a reduced demand for new retail floorspace following discussions which took place at the Local Plan examination hearing sessions in January 2020. - 4.7.17 In order to adapt to a rapidly changing retail environment with online shopping continuing to increase and to ensure that the Borough's town and district centres remain attractive destinations, the Council is proposing even greater flexibility with its retail policies in following up the Local Plan examination hearing sessions which were held on set dates between 22 November 2019 and 30 January 2020.
+This flexibility will be of even greater relevance due to the likely challenges the retail sector will face following the onset of the Covid-19 pandemic and subsequent nationwide lockdown which came into force on 23 March 2020.